magentabusiness/magentabusiness.github.io/device-management.md

                 <li>Configure realtime monitoring stack to track performance and health of the system.</li>
             </ul>
             <h2>Our Products for Comprehensive Device Management</h2>
-            <div class="text-content">At ThingsBoard, we offer comprehensive IoT device management features for managing your IoT devices.
+            <div class="text-content">At IoT Hub, we offer comprehensive IoT device management features for managing your IoT devices.
 Our device management platform supports various aspects of a distributed infrastructure for managing, controlling, and monitoring software, hardware, and communication components as well as data flows and data quality.</div>
             <h3 class="small-padding">Our solutions include:</h3>
             <ul class="list">
                 <li>Easily add new devices to the system with unique identifiers and credentials.</li>